Cholesterol isn't always a dirty word...

 Most experts recommend 300 mg a day.
 200 mg a day if you have heart disease or are at risk of heart disease.

 Trans fats, on the other hand, are devoid of redeeming qualities.
-Trans fats can be found in fast food, vegetable shortening, margarine, crackers, cakes, cookies, frozen pies, and refrigerated dough products.
+Trans fats can be found in vegetable oils, fast food, junk food, vegetable shortening, margarine, crackers, cakes, cookies, bakery goods, frozen pies & other pastries and refrigerated dough products.

-Importantly, trans fats not only raise your levels of LDL but lower your levels of HDL (high-density lipoprotein) cholesterol--the good cholesterol.
+Importantly, trans fats lower your levels of HDL (high-density lipoprotein) cholesterol--the "good cholesterol'. 🙁

 In a study, the consumption of olive oil polyphenols helps to reduce cardiovascular risk and one reason why people on a Mediterranean diet tend to live longer.

 *Ghee is not bad and can actually be very healthy (see our blog about Ghee and hormone balance here).
 It should be used moderately still.

 But should you NEVER eat any sources of LDL cholesterol-boosting foods?